guides you to the best local dishes & drinks in

 The most serious hiking can be done at Sierra Leone’s highest point, Mt.
 Bintumani (1,948m), in the remote, nationally protected Loma Mountains, northeast of Freetown.
 It’s said to be a rewarding climb through pristine rainforest, but there’s no straightforward way of arranging a guide in advance of showing up.
 According to the Bradt guidebook, you should be able to hire a guide/porter at whichever nearby village you start out from (you’ll also have to pay your respects to the village chief).

-March 2013 update: Sierra Leone Adventures, a Freetown-based outfitter, now offers guided tours up Mt.
-Bintumani as well as to a number of other spots around the country.
+March 2019 update: Tour Guide Sierra Leone, a Freetown-based outfitter, offers guided tours up Mt.
+Bintumani as well as to a number of other spots around the country (including Tiwai Island; see below).
 Contact them for rates and availability.

 Between dips in the ocean, the Freetown Peninsula, one spectacular beach after another, is perfect for easier hiking excursions.
 From John Obey beach, a particularly nice short hike along the coast and through a shady forest is to Black Johnson Beach (pictured above); a local guide can be arranged at Tribewanted if you’re staying there (see Where to Stay).
 Longer hikes (Koba Water to Big Water; uphill to Pickett Point) can also be arranged at Tribewanted, as can the “borrowing” of canoes to paddle around the John Obey lagoon.